aughey/aughey.github.io/actor_pattern_with_traits.md

 A rambling video version of this content is available on my [Rust Programmer YouTube Page](https://www.youtube.com/watch?v=tOYlxaC-3QQ).

+All of the source code in a devcontainer is in my [GitHub Repository](https://github.com/aughey/rust_actor_pattern).

 ---

 ## Traditional Actor Approach